QUALITY GUARANTEE

 2. Why is it important to have Timothy Hay for your small pet?

-Timothy Hay is an important element for rabbit, guinea pig and chinchilla while they are herbivores that need a large amount of plant in diet for the energy supply.
-Hay should make up to 70% of their diets.
-Especially rabbits should have fresh hay available 24 hours a day.
+Timothy Hay is an important element in the diet of rabbits, guinea pigs and chinchillas.
+These animals are herbivores that need a large amount of plant in diet for their energy supply.
+Hay should make up to 70% of their diet.
+Your pets, especially rabbits, should have fresh hay available 24 hours a day.
 Hay should make up 80-90% of a bunny’s diet.

 3. What is the difference between different types of hays?